- Technology Infinix Note 10 First Sale Today At 12 PM: Price, Offers, Specs

 1. Polydipsia or excessive thirst

 Polydipsia or excessive thirst can be caused due to diabetes insipidus in children.
-In this diabetes type, there's an imbalance of fluids in the body causing excessive thirst, even if you had drunk something a minutes ago.
+In this diabetes type, there's an imbalance of fluids in the body causing excessive thirst, even if you have drunk lots of it.

 2. Polyuria or frequent urination